Trillum/QRTU/README.md

-# Quick Roblox TShirt Uploader
+# QRTU - A Quick Roblox T-Shirt Uploader

 just a small app for me so i can automate the process of uploading tshirts.